MBA in Applied Computer Science

 Individuals interested in enrolling in this program may have experience in database administration, programming, or a related field and seek to strengthen their abilities in leadership and business management.
 Previous courses in statistics, data analysis, information technology, or graphics design may prove helpful.
 Applicants to Northcentral University's online graduate programs should already possess a bachelor's degree; some programs may have additional requirements.

 Students enrolled in the Master of Business Administration in Applied Computer Science program have the chance to examine the internal components and infrastructures of computer systems.
-They have the opportunity to explore project management topics, such as team collaboration and time management, as well as technical topics, including relational database management, software engineering, networking, and security administration.
-In addition, the program is designed to cover various programming languages, not limited to Java, Prolog, Scheme, and Haskell.
-Furthermore, participants have the opportunity to complete a software design project as well as assist in the development of an Internet site.
-Before the close of the program, they will complete a final research paper in which they have the chance to assess a field-specific issue and formulate a strategy to address it.
+They have the opportunity to explore project management topics, such as team collaboration and time management, as well as technical topics, including relational database management, programming languages, and local area networks.
+Before the close of the program, they will complete a capstone project in which they have the chance to assess a field-specific issue and formulate a strategy to address it.

 Program Length/Total Credits Required: